 Prosthodontic residents are expected to study and review the literature pertaining to prosthodontics.
 Residents should maintain a personal reference library of prosthodontic and related texts.
-The only highly suggested purchase is Beumer's Maxillofacial Textbook.
+The only highly suggested purchases are Beumer's Maxillofacial Textbook (if/when it is available for print) and Clinical Applications in Digital Dental Technology.